John Stanley-2 June 1355

 ‘Yes but they were one hundred feet or more away; eating and singing, making enough noise to cover the sound of the attackers approaching.
 In the meantime thousands of soldiers guarding the baggage train, the treasure, totally ignored us and our attackers.’

 John watched her carefully.
-This was a different Ximene.
+This was a different Ximene. but not a Ximene he had ever seen before.
 She looked defiant, angry even, but she was totally in control, ice cool, almost frightening in her resolve.

 ‘When I decided to take part in your training programme I was right, I must be responsible for my own safety.’